Websitedev7849/cipheritall/Readme.md

 ### 1. File Encryption & Decryption

-- **Encrypt any file**: CipherItAll supports encryption of files regardless of their type or extension.
+- **Encrypt any file**: cipheritall supports encryption of files regardless of their type or extension.
 - **Decrypt encrypted files**: Reverse the encryption process using the corresponding key.

 ### 2. Encryption Key Management